noahehall/theBookOfNoah/0current/security/websecurity.md

   - malvertising: deploying malware through ad networks
   - insecure dependencies: all third-party code, and all third-party liraries are liable to have securty issues
   - trusting anything from third party code, to services, to content
+  - imported third-party code, e.g. GTM/support bots, can read anything in the DOM, including sensitive data the user types in; can be subvertised by the third party or attackers that have infiltered the third party

 - fallout